Anti-Slavery & Human Trafficking Statement

 - AVEVA has continued to consider the risks of slavery and human trafficking taking place in any part of its business or supply chains.
 In particular, AVEVA Legal (acting on advice and guidance of external counsel) have continued to review its existing procurement arrangements with relevant members of staff, with a view to identifying any elements of those arrangements which give rise to heightened modern slavery risk.

-This statement was approved by the Board of Directors of AVEVA Group plc and AVEVA Solutions Limited on 7 September 2020, and is signed by James Kidd, a director of AVEVA Group plc and AVEVA Solutions Limited.
+That’s statement was approved by the Board of Directors of AVEVA Group plc and AVEVA Solutions Limited on 8th September 2021, and is signed by James Kidd, a director of AVEVA Group plc and AVEVA Solutions Limited.